 India is home to the second largest population in the world.
-The estimated population in 2010 is 1.2 billion people living in over 206 million households.
+The estimated population of India is 1.2 billion people living in over 330 million households (2011 census).
 Hence, the demand for textile products in India is very large and is growing at an increasing rate in tandem with the increase in disposable income of the people.
 A very high proportion of young and working population is also a favorable factor influencing domestic demand for textiles and garments.